 - Any student found to be in possession of and/or possession with the intent to supply a controlled drug/new psychoactive substances will be suspended.
-The PSNI will be notified and he/she will be recommended for expulsion. - Any student found to be under the influence of a controlled drug/new psychoactive substances will be suspended.
-The PSNI will be notified and he/she will be recommended for expulsion. - Any student who supplies (either gives or sells) a controlled drug/new psychoactive substances to others will be suspended.
-The PSNI will be notified and he/she will be recommended for expulsion. - Any student found to be in possession of alcohol will be suspended.
-He/she may be recommended for expulsion. - Any student found to be under the influence of alcohol will be suspended.
-He/she may be recommended for expulsion. - Any student who sells or shares alcohol with other students will be suspended.
-He/she may be recommended for consideration of a suite of responses, up to and including expulsion.
+The PSNI will be notified and he/she will be recommended for consideration of a suite of responses which may include sanctions up to and including expulsion. - Any student found to be under the influence of a controlled drug/new psychoactive substances will be suspended.
+The PSNI will be notified and he/she will be recommended for consideration of a suite of responses which may include sanctions up to and including expulsion. - Any student who supplies (either gives or sells) a controlled drug/new psychoactive substances to others will be suspended.
+The PSNI will be notified and he/she will be recommended for consideration of a suite of responses which may include sanctions up to and including expulsion. - Any student found to be in possession of alcohol will be suspended.
+He/she will be recommended for consideration of a suite of responses which may include sanctions up to and including expulsion. - Any student found to be under the influence of alcohol will be suspended.
+He/she will be recommended for consideration of a suite of responses which may include sanctions up to and including expulsion. - Any student who sells or shares alcohol with other students will be suspended.
+He/she will be recommended for consideration of a suite of responses which may include sanctions up to and including expulsion.